 - Now that you know what does not work, what do you want to avoid doing when you set goals in the future?

-Now, think about a new goal you would like to set for a desired behavior change
+Now, think about a new goal you would like to set for the desired behavior change

 - What would you like to change?